"You realize that, being in that position, you're on the ground floor for a lot of good things that happen to people you know."

 About This Interview

-Vince Calandra was interviewed for four hours plus in Woodland Hills, CA. Mr. Calandra talked about working his way up from the mailroom at CBS, where he was eventually promoted to librarian at CBS Films, where he handled the network's syndication vaults.
-He talked about transferring to The Ed Sullivan Show, where he worked in production, including handling the cue cards for the show.
-He described his promotion to talent coordinator for the series as well as some of the guests he booked including Jim Henson, Jackie Mason, Alan King, Irving Berlin and Bob Dylan.
-He also spoke in detail about one of the show's historical highlights, the first American television appearance appearance of The Beatles.
-He also detailed his later work as the talent executive on the syndicated Mike Douglas Show and, later, The Late Show Starring Joan River s.
-He spoke of his current projects including working as a talent executive for AFI specials and the American Teacher Awards.
-B-roll consisted of photos highlighting his years on The Ed Sullivan Show (including the Beatles rehearsal where Mr. Calandra stood in for George Harrison), favorite guests including Fred Astaire and Frank Sinatra, and a photo from the Mike Douglas Show.
-The interview was conducted by Jeff Abraham on December 4, 2003.
+In his over four-hour Archive interview, Vince Calandra talks about working his way up from the mailroom at CBS to working in production and handling the cue cards for The Ed Sullivan Show.
+He describes his promotion to talent coordinator for the series and mentions some of the guests he booked, including Jim Henson, Jackie Mason, Alan King, Irving Berlin and Bob Dylan.
+He also speaks in detail about one of the show's historical highlights: the first American television appearance of The Beatles.
+Calandra discusses his later work as a talent executive on the syndicated Mike Douglas Show, and later, on The Late Show Starring Joan Rivers.
+He speaks of his current projects, including working as a talent executive for AFI specials and the American Teacher Awards.
+B-roll consists of photos highlighting his years on The Ed Sullivan Show (including the Beatle's rehearsal where Mr. Calandra stood in for George Harrison), favorite guests, including Fred Astaire and Frank Sinatra, and a photo from The Mike Douglas Show.
+Jeff Abraham conducted the interview in Woodland Hills, CA on December 4, 2003.